HireAbo/awesome-interview-questions-5000-jobs/Entertainment and Performing Arts/Acting/Stunt Performer.md

 Welcome to the Stunt Performer Interview Preparation !
 This resource is designed to help you ace your Stunt Performer interviews with confidence.

+A Stunt Performer is a highly skilled professional who specializes in performing daring and physically demanding stunts in the entertainment and performing arts industry.
+These individuals are responsible for executing thrilling and realistic action sequences in various mediums such as film, television, theater, and live performances.
+Stunt Performers undergo rigorous training in combat, falls, wirework, and other specialized skills to ensure the safety and authenticity of their performances.
+They work closely with directors, choreographers, and other members of the production team to plan and execute these stunts seamlessly.
+Stunt Performers possess exceptional physical fitness, fearlessness, and the ability to perform under pressure, creating breathtaking and memorable moments for audiences worldwide.

 ## 🚀 Overview

 Whether you're a seasoned Stunt Performer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Stunt Performer interviews to help you prepare and succeed.